 A few other dog-related stories are worth mentioning.
-Helen Bishop’s toy dog had been kept with her in her cabin, but with great sadness she left him there when they went to board a lifeboat.
+Helen Bishop’s toy dog had been kept with her in her cabin, but with great sadness she left him there when she went to board a lifeboat.
 At a Senate inquiry she said: “there would be little sympathy for a woman carrying a dog in her arms when there were lives of women and children to be saved.”

 Insurance claims were placed on several animals: the prize bulldog, the chow, the King Charles spaniel, and one of the Airedales as well as the lost poultry.

 Two stories circulate that are considered myth by Titanic researchers.
 One story about a dog that helped rescue passengers is thought to have been fabricated by a crew member who sold the story to a New York newspaper.
 He soon disappeared so there was no chance to verify it.
 Another story that is now discounted by experts is one about a woman refusing to leave the ship without her Great Dane.
 The source of this story is thought to have been a fictional story about the Titanic.

 Thank you to Mike F from the Encyclopedia Titanica message boards for correcting an error my original post had.